jts/nanopolish/docs/source/debug.rst

 As we wanted a 2kb region, we selected a random start position (200000) so our end position was 202000.
 Therefore our ``--window`` was "tig00000001:200000-202000".

+Using the files we created, we ran `scripts/extract_reads_aligned_to_region.py`, please see usage example below.

 .. note:: Make sure nanopolish still reproduces the same error on this subset before sending it to us.

 Usage example
 """""""""""""""""""""""